RiceDope/ricepos/README.md

 - Thanks to geeksforgeeks.com for help with the code for Hash.java.
 I would not have been able to create that without the source code from their website check the links section for the page.

 - Project is reaching a point where development will slow down.
 Commits will be more infrequent and updates should be bigger.
 This means that there could be things that I will miss while writing these readmes.

+- Code is not in its best shape and improvements will be made as time goes on.
+Its a known issue for me that my code gets messey as it gets more complex or larger.
+Once the applcation has been completed then there will be consideration to maintainability and improvements.
+This will take time and refactoring is maybe my least favorite part of coding.